 - What companies need XBRL?

-Companies that are publicly listed or subject to regulatory reporting requirements often need to use XBRL for filing their financial reports.
-In the EU, publicly listed companies are required to file their annual financial reports in iXBRL (an inline version of XBRL) under the ESEF regulation.
-Large or public companies in also need to report on ESG data in iXBRL as part of the CSRD regulations.
+Companies that are publicly listed or subject to regulatory reporting requirements need to use XBRL for filing their financial reports.
+In the EU, publicly listed companies are required to file their annual financial reports in iXBRL under the ESEF regulation.
+Dutch companies (medium and large) must file in XBRL or iXBRL under SBR for financial years starting 1 January 2025; iXBRL is the recommended format.

 - What do you mean by XBRL reporting?